-I am a first year PhD student in linguistics at Stanford University.
+I am PhD student in the Stanford Linguistics department.

 Before coming to Stanford, I was a MA student and Fulbright scholar at Queen Mary University of London.
-My MA dissertation explores the modularity of syntax with respect to register.
+My MA dissertation explores the modularity of syntax with respect to register demands.
 It finds that register is evaluated linearly (rather than structurally).
 For a copy, email me!

-Before going to QMUL, I completed BAs in Linguistics, Classical Langauges, and Classical Culture at the University of Georgia where my BA thesis looked at personal datives (e.g I caught me a fish).
+Before going to QMUL, I completed BAs in Linguistics, Classical Languages, and Classical Culture at the University of Georgia where my BA thesis looked at personal datives (e.g I caught me a fish).